What Is Content Strategy? + How to Create Yours

 What new pieces of content can you develop from high-performing content?

-Which pieces of your drafted or planned content could you prioritise, delay, or eliminate entirely based on your goals?
+Which pieces of your drafted or planned content could you prioritize, delay, or eliminate entirely based on your goals?

 In this section, your goal is to create content to guide customers through each stage of the buyer’s journey.
-Important questions include:
+Important questions to consider include:

 What do customers need at each stage?